omeka/classic-enduser/docs/Content/Items.md

 1. The first tab shows the **Dublin Core** metadata fields.
 These are available for every item in the archive.
     - Each field can have multiple values; simply click the "Add Input" button beside each field title to add a new input for that field.
     - You can use HTML in these elements if you want; see below for more information.
+You cannot enter emojis or similar special characters, in either plain-text metadata or the HTML editor.
 1. The **Item Type Metadata** tab lets you choose a specific [Item Type](Item_Types.md) for the object you are adding.
     - Once you choose the type by using the drop-down menu, relevant metadata fields appear for you to complete.
     - See [Item Types](Item_Types.md) for information about adding/editing item types.